Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: NQR and NMR Measurements

 The NQR spin-lattice relaxation rate shown in Fig.~\ref{2}(a) probes the low-energy spin fluctuations.
 In general, $1/T_1 T = \sum_q A_{\rm hf}(q) \, {\rm Im} \chi^{\pm} (q,\omega)/\omega|_{\omega\rightarrow 0}$, where $A_{\rm hf}$ is the hyperfine coupling constant and $\chi^{\pm}(q,\omega)$ the transverse dynamic susceptibility.
-The fact that $1/^{93}T_1$ is of order 10 s$^{-1}$ indicates strong hyperfine coupling between the $^{93}$Nb nucleus and the Co$^{2+}$ spins. $1/^{93}T_1$ also contains no evidence for long-range order, but its upturn below 0.2 K indicates an increasing correlation length, precisely as would be expected if the system approaches the zero-temperature magnetic order anticipated by the Mermin-Wagner theorem \cite{Mermin_PRL__1966_17}.
+The fact that $1/^{93}T_1$ is of order 10 s$^{-1}$ indicates rather strong hyperfine coupling between the $^{93}$Nb nucleus and the Co$^{2+}$ spins. $1/^{93}T_1$ also contains no evidence for long-range order, but its upturn below 0.2 K indicates an increasing correlation length, precisely as would be expected if the system approaches the zero-temperature magnetic order anticipated by the Mermin-Wagner theorem \cite{Mermin_PRL__1966_17}.
 To our knowledge, such a direct observation of incipient ``Mermin-Wagner order'' in a purely 2D magnetic system has not hitherto been obtained.

 However, this textbook-quality Mermin-Wagner divergence is cut off quite abruptly at 0.1 K, as Fig.~\ref{2}(a) shows clearly.
 Instead of continuing to diverge as the temperature decreases, the $1/^{93}T_1$ signal shows a sharp peak and a rapid drop to very low values.
-We stress again that the temperature-normalized spectra are almost identical for all temperatures [inset, Fig.~\ref{2}(a)], and that all of the magnetization recovery curves we measure contain no evidence of a stretched exponential form.
-This indicates a complete absence of any spin-freezing, or other types of spin-glass behavior, at such a low temperature, ruling out an inhomogeneous origin for the drop in $1/^{93}T_1$.
+We stress again that the temperature-normalized spectra are almost identical for all temperatures [inset, Fig.~\ref{2}(a)], and that all of the magnetization recovery curves we measure contain no sign of a stretched exponential form.
+As noted above, these results provide no evidence for splitting or broadening of the peak, as would occur in a finite-$T$ ordered phase.
+Similarly, they contain no evidence for any spin-freezing, or other types of spin-glass behavior, at such a low temperature, ruling out an inhomogeneous origin for the drop in $1/^{93}T_1$.
 Despite the normalized echo intensities remaining constant for all temperatures, a weak signal loss is observed close to 100~mK, which reinforces the evidence for very strong low-energy spin fluctuations coinciding with the peak in $1/^{93}T_1$.
-We take these features as obvious hallmarks of a ``phase transition'' to a zero-temperature magnetically disordered phase, which is a candidate for an intrinsic QSL; our use of inverted commas indicates that a real transition would require the identification of an order parameter for the low-$T$ phase.
+Thus these features appear to be clear evidence for a transition or abrupt crossover to a zero-temperature magnetically disordered phase, which is a candidate for an intrinsic QSL.